srm-kzilla/mellow-vscode-theme/README.md

 <br>
 <p align="center">
-An artistic dark theme for VS Code. 🎨
+An artistic dark theme for Visual Studio Code. 🎨
 </p>
 <p align="center">
 crafted with <span style="color: #8b0000;">&hearts;</span> by your friends on the <a href="https://srmkzilla.net">SRMKZILLA</a> team.